 If you are a facilitator or a member of a book club or study group, many teachers may benefit from discussing ideas and concerns with each chapter.
 You may want to hold roundtable discussions after the chapters to help faculty build on one another's ideas.
-This will also help in establishing or implementing schoolwide initiatives as each teacher will have input and ownership over the strategies discussed.
-Within each chapter, there are multiple application opportunities as readers are asked to "Try It Out!"
-You will also find open-ended culminating questions for each chapter provided in the Final Insights, which may be used as a springboard for group discussion.
-However, please keep in mind that many of the questions ask teachers to analyze their own behaviors and practices with a critical eye; therefore, unless there is an atmosphere of trust in your group, some teachers may be less willing to share that information publicly.
+This will also help in establishing or implementing school-wide initiatives as each teacher will have input and ownership over the strategies discussed.
+At the end of each chapter, you'll find reflection questions to prompt your group discussions.